warn4n/life/README.md

 ### New features

 The board is now unbounded.
 When running in GUI mode you can use the arrow keys to pan around the infinite board and `+` or `-` to zoom in and out.
+The view starts centered on any predefined pattern and zooming always uses the centre of the window as its origin.

 The board now automatically scales to your terminal size.
 You can also pipe the output of `stty size` to specify a custom size: